codecowboydotio/codecowboy/content/development/chalk.md

 ```

 ## Initial configuration
 The very first thing you will want to do is to run a **chalk setup**.
+This configures chalk and also downloads cosign.
+More importantly, it gives you a chalk password which you need for commands later on.

 ```Bash
 [root@foo content]# chalk setup